Samsung Introduces Game Changing Exynos 2200 Processor With Xclipse GPU Powered By AMD RDNA 2 Architecture

 Together with the NPU, the ISP utilizes an advanced content-aware AI camera for more refined and realistic results.
-When taking a photograph, the machine learning based AI camera recognises multiple objects, the environment, and faces within the scene.
-It then applies optimal settings for colour, white balance, exposure, dynamic range, and more to produce professional-level quality images.
+When taking a photograph, the machine learning based AI camera recognizes multiple objects, the environment and faces within the scene.
+It then applies optimal settings for color, white balance, exposure, dynamic range and more to produce professional-level quality images.

 With 8K resolution support, the Exynos 2200’s advanced multi-format codec (MFC) makes videos truly come to life.
 It decodes videos up to 4K at 240fps or 8K at 60fps and encodes up to 4K at 120fps or 8K at 30fps.
 In addition, the MFC integrates power efficient AV1 decoder enabling longer playback time.
 The advanced display solution features HDR10+ adding more dynamic range and depth to the picture and offers refresh rates of up to 144Hz for a more responsive and smoother transitioning experience when scrolling or playing games.

 The Exynos 2200 is currently in mass production.

 For more information about Samsung’s Exynos products, please visit http://www.samsung.com/exynos.

 * Actual performance may vary depending on device and user environment.

 For any issues related to customer service, please go to samsung.com/in/support for assistance.

 For media inquiries, please contact firstname.lastname@example.org.